 The Monday Club

-On just one Monday of each month, the Monday Club gathers to explore some part of Kentucky or Indiana.
+On just one Monday of each month, the Monday Club gathers to explore some part of Kentucky or Indiana, usually within a two hour drive from Louisville.
 If you are ever looking to hike, bike or paddle some of the surrounding region, check here for monthly updates.

-Here’s an interactive map with some photos from our July 2019 trip, part of a series of peddle/paddle (bike/kayak) trips on and around the mighty Green River.
-We are working our way downstream one leg at a time from Green River Lake to Mammoth Cave National Park.
+We are working our way downstream on the mighty Green River one leg at a time via peddle/paddle (bike/kayak/canoe) trips from Green River Lake to Mammoth Cave National Park.

 Here are interactive bike and paddle route maps with some pictures of recent trips: Section #1 (26.8 miles) Section #2 (21.6) Section #3 (36.3) Section #4 (30.9) Section #5 (36.9) Section #6 (26.7) Section #7 (24.1)